-Summer might be officially over, but the greatest and most exciting events are just getting started here in The Great Waterway!
+Summer might be officially over, but the greatest and most exciting events are just getting started!
 Autumn is an inspiring time of year as South Eastern Ontario’s picturesque landscapes and gorgeous locales take on a vivid spectrum of warm colours.
 The cool breeze carries with it the whisper of a season’s end – but also promises a wonderful array of new beginnings.

 Rather than mourn the loss of another summer, there are several captivating ways to embrace autumn and experience the best the season has to offer.
 Chief among them is a particularly brilliant and spectacular evening event presented by Parks of the St.Lawrence.

 Pumpkinferno is an artistically fueled annual event held at Upper Canada Village, in Morrisburg Ontario.
 The event offers visitors a breathtaking assortment of handcrafted pumpkin-lanterns, that transform the village into a vibrant and interactive visual journey like none other.
 When we received an invitation to attend the opening night of Pumpkinferno 2017 – Heidi and I were beyond excited.
 We were going to be experiencing the event for the first time, and during this year’s premiere no less!

 Without further delay, let’s get right into our (mostly) spoiler-free account of Pumpkinferno 2017!